 Self-concept instability was measured using a revised version of Rosenberg's Stability of Self Scale (Rosenberg, 1986), which has four items, each with a response scale ranging from 1 to 4.
-High scores indicate an unstable perception of self (Alsaker & Olweus, 1986; Rosenberg, 1986), and the internal consistency was satisfactory at each survey point: 0.81, 0.86, 0.88, and 0.89 at T1, T2, T3, and T4, respectively.
+High scores indicate an unstable perception of self (Alsaker & Olweus, 1986; Rosenberg, 1986), and the internal consistency was satisfactory at each survey point:.81, .86, .88, and .89 at T1, T2, T3, and T4, respectively.

 Pubertal timing was measured by the Pubertal Development Scale (Petersen, Crockett, Richards, & Boxer, 1988), which assesses the development of five pubertal indices and uses a four-point scale ranging from "not begun" to "development completed."
 Three of the indices are gender neutral, and two are gender-specific; the indices for both boys and girls were pubic hair, growth spurt, and skin changes.
 In addition, boys rated their development of facial hair and voice change, and girls rated their breast development and whether they had reached menarche.
 Pubertal timing was only assessed at T1.
-A higher mean score indicated early pubertal timing.
+A higher mean score indicated early pubertal timing, with the scales for both genders demonstrating a good internal consistency: .92 for girls and .90 for boys at T1.

 Parental bonding styles were assessed by use of a short version of the Parental Bonding Instrument (Parker, Tupling, & Brown, 1979), which measures the emotional relationship between participants and parents by focusing on two dimensions, parental care and parental overprotection.
 Each dimension consists of five items and has a response scale ranging from 1 ("very like") to 4 ("very unlike").
 High mean scores on the care subscale indicate a parent-child relationship based on emotional warmth, closeness, and empathy, whereas high scores on the overprotection subscale suggest parental obstruction of independent behavior, as well as parental control and parental intrusion (Parker et al., 1979).
-Adolescents reported on the parental bonding styles only at T1, and the internal consistency coefficients for parental care and overprotection scales were 0.70 and 0.71 at T1, respectively.
+Adolescents reported on the parental bonding styles only at T1, and the internal consistency coefficients for parental care and overprotection scales were .70 and .71 at T1, respectively.

 Body mass index (BMI, kg/m2) was computed from self-reported measures of height and weight, as self-reported BMI has been demonstrated to be a valid measure of actual BMI (Goodman, Hinden, & Khandelwal, 2000).
-Age and gender was recorded in all surveys; male was coded as "0" and female as "1."
+Age and gender were recorded in all surveys; male was coded as "0" and female as "1."

-Statistical Analysis
+Statistical analysis